-&lt;sup>6 The" fonds commun de créances" is a jointly owned entity exclusively devoted to acquiring claims and issuing representative units of these claims (Art.
+6 The" fonds commun de créances" is a jointly owned entity exclusively devoted to acquiring claims and issuing representative units of these claims (Art.
 L. 214-43 of the Monetary and Financial Code).
 These FCC units are securities (Art.
 L. 211-2 of the Monetary and Financial Code).

-- 82. Operations generally provide liquidity cover making it possible to address the cash flow risk associated with discrepancies between the collection of receivables and the due dates of redemption of securities, and the temporary inability to issue commercial paper as a result of market developments.
-In general, these back-up credit lines have a value at least equal to that of the redemption of the securities.
-Less frequently, this cover is provided not by a traditional liquidity facility but by a commitment on the part of the bank arranging the purchase and resale of SPV or FCC units that constitute the assets of the issuing vehicle.
-In order to satisfy rating agencies' requirements, credit institutions providing this protection must have a rating that is at least equal to that of the program in question.
-Other avenues are also explored by the originators of these operations, such as seeking liquidity commitments from highly-rated companies or using medium term notes (MTN), which, by definition, do not require liquidity cover and allow the financing maturity to be extended.
-Regarding the clarification of the UCITS Directive concerning an "entity which is dedicated to the financing of securitisation vehicles which benefit from a banking liquidity line", it should be understood that the banking liquidity line should be secured by a financial institution which itself complies with the third indent of Art.
+- 99. In CESR's view, it derives from the above analysis that asset backed securities and synthetic asset backed securities do not fall under the provisions of Art.
 19(1)(h).
-Based on the French regulatory framework which seems to be the major source of the provision of the UCITS Directive, "credit institutions providing this protection must have a rating that is at least equal to that of the program in question"7. - 83.
-In CESR's view, it derives from the above analysis that asset backed securities and synthetic asset backed securities do not fall under the provisions of Art.
-19(1)(h).
-This does, however, not mean that they cannot be eligible under other provisions of the UCITS Directive. - 84.
+This does, however, not mean that they cannot be eligible under other provisions of the UCITS Directive. - 100.
 A large majority of the respondents to the first consultation emphasized the need for CESR to take into account the economic importance of asset backed securities and synthetic asset backed securities and the negative impact of CESR' advice on these financial instruments.
 But at the same time, a minority of comments coming from professional associations appropriately underlined that CESR had little room to "manoeuvre" within the drafting of this provision in the Directive.
 It should be recalled that the mandate from the Commission has limited CESR to a strict interpretation of the text of Art.
 19(1)(h) fourth indent.
 It was not under the scope of the mandate to indicate under which other provisions of the Directive asset backed securities and synthetic asset backed securities could be eligible.
 Some respondents have suggested that the Directive should be amended on this aspect in order to cover any types of securitization vehicles since Level 2 measures are not able to remedy the current drafting of the Directive.
 In these respondents' view, there should be no ambiguity regarding the eligibility of these assets for UCITS' investments.
-Accordingly, CESR will draw the attention of the Commission to this issue in its advice. - 85.
+Accordingly, CESR will draw the attention of the Commission to this issue in its advice.
+Finally, CESR considered that at this stage Asset Backed Securities and synthetic Asset Backed Securities are not covered by the fourth indent of Art.
+19(1)(h) of the UCITS Directive. - 101.
 Some respondents have underlined that investor protection is frequently provided by banks through credit enhancement schemes and by liquidity facilities commitments.
 The credit quality of the structure will be at least equivalent to the quality of the bank.